-- 6 In Wyoming, lawfully residing pregnant women are eligible for Medicaid regardless of their date of entry into the U.S. Otherwise, only LPRs with 40 quarters of work credit, abused immigrants, parolees, veterans, active duty military (and their spouse, unremarried surviving spouse, or child), refugees, asylees, persons granted withholding of deportation/removal, Cuban/Haitian entrants, and Amerasian immigrants who entered the U.S. prior to Aug.
+- 1 Eligibility may be affected by deeming: a sponsor's income/resources may be added to the immigrant's in determining eligibility.
+Exemptions from deeming may apply. - 2 LPRs are eligible if they have worked 40 qualifying quarters in the U.S. Immigrants also get credit toward their 40 quarters for work performed (1) by parents when the immigrant was under 18; and (2) by spouse during the marriage (unless the marriage ended in divorce or annulment).
+No credit is given for a quarter worked after Dec.
+31, 1996, if a federal means-tested public benefit (SSI, food stamps, TANF, Medicaid, or CHIP) was received in that quarter. - 3 Children are not subject to sponsor deeming in the SNAP program. - 4 Disability-related benefits include SSI, Social Security disability, state disability or retirement pension, railroad retirement disability, veteran's disability, disability-based Medicaid, and disability-related General Assistance if the disability determination uses criteria as stringent as those used by federal SSI. - 5 In Indiana, Mississippi, Ohio, South Carolina, and Texas, TANF is available only to immigrants who entered the U.S. on or after Aug.
+22, 1996, who are: (1) LPRs credited with 40 quarters of work; (2) veterans, active-duty military (and their spouse, unremarried surviving spouse, or child); or (3) refugees, asylees, persons granted withholding of deportation/removal, Cuban/ Haitian entrants, victims of trafficking, and Amerasian immigrants during the five years after obtaining this status.
+Indiana provides TANF to "refugees" listed in (3) regardless of the date they obtained that status and does not provide benefits to post-Aug.
+22, 1996 entrants listed in (1).
+Mississippi does not address eligibility for Cuban/Haitian entrants or Amerasian immigrants. - 6 In Wyoming, lawfully residing pregnant people are eligible for Medicaid regardless of their date of entry into the U.S. Otherwise, only LPRs with 40 quarters of work credit, abused immigrants, parolees, veterans, active duty military (and their spouse, unremarried surviving spouse, or child), refugees, asylees, persons granted withholding of deportation/removal, Cuban/Haitian entrants, and Amerasian immigrants who entered the U.S. prior to Aug.
 22, 1996, are eligible for full-scope Medicaid. - 7 All states provide Medicaid to "qualified" immigrant veterans, active duty military (and their spouse, unremarried surviving spouse, or child) regardless of their date of entry into the U.S. A few states deny Medicaid to qualified immigrants who entered the U.S. on or after August 22, 1996, unless they are LPRs credited with 40 quarters of work (MS, MT, ND, SC, SD, TX, WY), and/or limit eligibility for refugees, asylees, persons granted withholding of deportation/removal, Cuban/Haitian entrants, trafficking survivors, persons granted Iraqi or Afghan special immigrant status or Amerasian immigrants, to the seven-year period after obtaining this status (AL, MS, MT, SC, TX, VA, WV).
 In Texas and Alabama, Amerasian immigrants are eligible only during the five years after obtaining this status.
-However, South Carolina provides Medicaid to people granted withholding of removal, without a time limit; South Carolina and Montana provide Medicaid to other "qualified" immigrants who have credit for 40 quarters of work history in the U.S.; Wyoming provides full-scope Medicaid to "qualified" abused immigrants and persons paroled into the U.S. regardless of their date of entry into the U.S.; and some of these states provide Medicaid to lawfully residing children (VA, SC, TX) or pregnant women (SC, WY) regardless of their date of entry.
+However, South Carolina provides Medicaid to people granted withholding of removal, without a time limit; South Carolina and Montana provide Medicaid to other "qualified" immigrants who have credit for 40 quarters of work history in the U.S.; Wyoming provides full-scope Medicaid to "qualified" abused immigrants and persons paroled into the U.S. regardless of their date of entry into the U.S.; and some of these states provide Medicaid to lawfully residing children (VA, SC, TX) or pregnant people (SC, WY) regardless of their date of entry.
 Texas and Virginia offer prenatal care regardless of a woman's immigration status under the CHIP option referenced in note 8, below.